marshallmcdonnell/terraform-aws-globus-connect-server-v4/README.md

 # Terraform Globus Connect Server v4 on AWS EC2
-Provision a Globus Connect Server v4 on AWS EC2 instance for a RHEL AMI
+Provision a Globus Connect Server v4 on AWS EC2 instance with a RHEL AMI as the host and the globus connect server run from docker (via podman)

 ## Quickstart